krasi-georgiev/hangmanGame/README.md

 ### Game options
 * Starting a new game
-* Saving a game
+* Saving a game (persist in memory untill server restart)
-* Saved games persist in the server memory.
 * Resuming a saved game
 * Listing Saved games
 * Concurrent players